danbraithwaite/ms_styleguide/Readme.md

 ###Icons

+##### Impotant
+The `css-sprite` package that handles resizing the retina icons to standard definition defaults to an interpolation alogrith that results is janky looking sprites.
+There's a pending pull request that [fixes this issue here](https://github.com/aslansky/css-sprite/pull/52).
+If it's not been merged by the time you read this, here's the [patch](https://github.com/aslansky/css-sprite/pull/52.patch)

 To generate icons, simply add new icon images to the `icons` folder and run the `gulp icons` task.

 The images should be at retina resolution since the gulp task takes care of genertating standard-def sprites.